 - Power BI Pro: A self-service Business Intelligence tool in the cloud.

-- Power BI Premium: Cloud-based advanced analytics and data visualization service.
+- Power BI Premium: Cloud-based advanced analytics and data visualization service with advanced AI capabilities.

 - Power BI Mobile: An app that lets you monitor and access Power BI dashboards anytime, anywhere.

 - Power BI Report Server: An On-premise enterprise reporting server.
 It is available in two licenses: Power BI Premium and SQL Server Enterprise Edition

 Tableau’s Products And Services:

 - Tableau Server: An enterprise-level online platform to manage data and data sources.

 - Tableau Public: A free platform to create and publicly share data reports and visualizations.

 - Tableau Online/Cloud: A fully-hosted, cloud-based, analytics platform that makes sharing and collaboration easy.

 - Tableau Desktop: A self-service business analytics and data visualization tool.

 - Tableau Prep: A visual tool designed to make preparing your data easy and intuitive.

 - Tableau Reader: A free desktop application to view and interact with data visualizations.